zchsh/paper-mini-gen/NOTES.md

   - all `demo` and `toy` things could be consolidated into a single directory
   - create `sample-image` directory, maybe

-- [ ] Revisit offset step, to address buggy cases
+- [ ] Revisit offset step, to address buggy "offset" cases
   - To reproduce, pick any example, reset blur to `1`, and step up through the blur values.
 Every example seems to have at least a couple points where the trace step is fine but the "offset" step fails.
   - Polygons with simple straight segments only, with no weird clustered points, are coming out of the trace step.
 Why is the union step failing sometimes?

-- [ ] Consider post-trace option to "remove interior voids"
-  - I've been thinking about doing _line drawings_.
-This would leave significant "holes", or interior shapes, within a larger main shape.
-  - Could there be an option to remove these interior voids?
-Option to remove them completely could make sense.
-  - Another way to implement this option, more manual maybe a separate thing, would be manual removal of specific shapes, eg by clicking on them and having them change colour.

 ### Later

-#### Look into performance

-- Seems way worse on my M1 laptop than on M1 mac mini... why?

 #### Support transparent images